codetojoy/sandbox_functional_php/README.md

 ### Composer Sidebar

-* the `composer.json` was originally populated with (many braincells were lost trying to discover this):
+* the `composer.json` was originally populated with (many brain cells were lost trying to discover this):

 ```
 php ~/path/composer.phar require widmogrod/php-functional:dev-master